Valentino Pascucci: Florida Marlins

 On April 6, 2007, Pascucci was signed by the Florida Marlins and spent the season with their Triple-A affiliate, the Albuquerque Isotopes.

 Philadelphia Phillies

 In December 2007, Pascucci signed a minor league contract with the Philadelphia Phillies' Triple-A affiliate, the Lehigh Valley IronPigs.

 New York Mets

 After being released by the Phillies on April 29, Pascucci signed a minor league contract with the New York Mets a few days later.
 He spent the rest of the season playing for the New Orleans Zephyrs, the Mets Triple-A affiliate.
 He became a free agent at the end of the season.

 Los Angeles Dodgers

 In January 2009, he signed a minor league contract with the Los Angeles Dodgers.
-Pascucci hit only .207 with 8 home runs in 60 games with the AAA Albuquerque Isotopes before he was released by the Dodgers on June 18, 2009.
+Pascucci hit only .207 with 8 home runs in 60 games with the Triple-A Albuquerque Isotopes before he was released by the Dodgers on June 18, 2009.

 San Diego Padres

-He was signed by the San Diego Padres on June 27 and assigned to their AAA club, the Portland Beavers.
+Pascucci was signed by the San Diego Padres on June 27, 2009, and assigned to their Triple-A affiliate, the Portland Beavers.